Daniibooii/landing-page/README.md

 # landing-page

 # Project Description
-This was the first HW assignment for my coding bootcamp.
-The final results are far from what was desired.
-I was still adjusting to the tiring schedule of a new program, and did not address this assignment until the day before it was due.
-I have since improved my time management for this course.
+This was my first attempt at "real" coding.<br>
+The final results are far from what was desired, but it was a worthwhile exercise.<br>
+I may return to it, time permitting, but have since created a much better-looking version utilizing Bootstrap.<br>

 # Notes
 <br>